DFOS Content Model

 Standard content schemas for documents committed to DFOS content chains.
-JSON Schema (draft 2020-12) definitions for what goes inside the document envelope's content field.
+JSON Schema (draft 2020-12) definitions for content objects committed by CID.

-These schemas are conventions, not protocol requirements.
-The DFOS Protocol commits to documents by CID without inspecting their contents — any valid JSON object with a $schema field can be committed.
-The content model defines the vocabulary that DFOS uses internally, provided as a starting point for applications built on the protocol.
+The protocol commits to content by hash — it never inspects what's inside.
+Any valid JSON object with a $schema field can be committed.
+These schemas define the vocabulary DFOS uses internally and serve as the starting vocabulary for applications built on the protocol.

 Protocol Specification · schemas.dfos.com · Source

-Every document committed to a content chain is wrapped in a document envelope.
-The envelope's content field holds the application-defined payload.
-The protocol requires one thing of this payload: it must include a $schema property identifying its content type.
+The protocol requires one thing of the content object: it must include a $schema property identifying its content type.

 {